-One of the most proven successful ways to have new youth and adults explore the benefits of Scouting is to bring a friend to a meeting or event.
-The objective of a bringing a non-member friend is to grow membership by having existing Scouting members act as ambassadors of the Scouting Movement.
+One of the most proven successful ways to have new youth and adults explore the benefits of Scouting is to Bring a Friend to a meeting or event.

 For non-member guests, it is an opportunity to try Scouting.
 They will receive a taste of our activities and experiences that are unique to Scouting.